sustainability certifications ecolabels guide - featured image

 • Examples of brands with certified products: Ben & Jerry’s, Clipper Tea, Nespresso

 You’ve likely seen this little insignia on something or the other but it’s come under some scrutiny.
-One main issue is that the standard may not be actually taking farmers out of poverty because of their low premiums for farmers.
-You can read in more depth about some of the complaints here.
 At the same time though, there are also plenty of people defending the certification.
 And it remains very popular.
+We’ve also had some personal experience working with the team at FLOCERT, and it was very positive and fair – which says a lot about their overall standards.

 Fair for Life